-Fiber Optics
+Fiber Optics.

-Over the past several years, communications networks have experienced dramatic growth in data transmission traffic due to worldwide Internet access, e-mail, and e-commerce.
+Over the past several years, communications networks have experienced dramatic growth in data transmission traffic due to worldwide Internet access, email, and e-commerce.
 As Internet content expands to include full motion video on-demand, HDTV, multi-channel high quality audio, online video conferencing, image transfer, online multi-player gaming, and other broadband applications, the delivery of such data will place a greater demand on available bandwidth and require the support of higher capacity networks.
-The bulk of this traffic, which continues to grow at a very high rate, is already routed through the optical networking infrastructure used by local and long distance carriers, as well as Internet service providers.
+The bulk of this traffic, which continues to grow at a very high rate, is already routed through the optical networking infrastructure used by local and long distance carriers, as well as internet service providers.
 Optical fiber offers substantially greater bandwidth capacity, is less error prone, and is easier to administer than older copper wire technologies.
 As greater bandwidth capability is delivered closer to the end user, increased demand for higher content, real-time, interactive visual and audio content is expected.
 We believe that EMCORE is well positioned to benefit from the continued deployment of these higher capacity fiber optic networks.
 Customers for the Fiber Optics segment include: Avago Technologies, Inc., Alcatel, Aurora Networks, BUPT-GUOAN Broadband, C-Cor Electronics, Cisco Systems, Inc., Finisar, Hewlett-Packard Corporation, Intel Corporation, Jabil, JDSU, Motorola, Network Appliance, Sycamore Networks, Inc., and Tellabs.

-For the three months ended March 31, 2007, EMCORE's fiber optic revenues increased \$0.3 million or 1% to \$26.2 million from \$25.9 million, as reported in the prior year.
-For the six months ended March 31, 2007, EMCORE's fiber optic revenues increased \$0.7 million or 1% to \$51.6 million from \$50.9 million, as reported in the prior year.
+For the three months ended December 31, 2006, EMCORE's fiber optic revenues increased \$0.3 million or 1% to \$25.3 million from \$25.0 million, as reported in the prior year.
 Lower digital fiber-optic module and component sales due to customer inventory management were offset by increased sales volume of CATV, SATCOM, TELECOM and FTTP components.
 The communications industry in which we participate continues to be dynamic.
 The driving factor is the competitive environment that exists between cable operators, telephone companies, and satellite and wireless service providers.
 Each are rapidly investing capital to deploy a converging multi-service network capable of delivering "triple play services", i.e. digitalized video, voice and data content, bundled as a service provided by a single communication provider.
 As a market leader in RF transmission over fiber products for the CATV industry, EMCORE enables cable companies to offer multiple forms of communications to meet the expanding demand for high-speed Internet, on-demand and interactive video, and other new services (such as HDTV and VOIP).
 Television is also undergoing a major transformation, as the U.S. Government requires television stations to broadcast exclusively in digital format, abandoning the analog format used for decades.
 Although the transition date for digital transmissions is not expected for several years, the build-out of these television networks has already begun.
 To support the telephone companies plan to offer competing video, voice and data services through the deployment of new fiber-based systems, EMCORE has developed and maintains customer qualified FTTP components and subsystem products.
 Our CATV and FTTP products include broadcast analog and digital fiber optic transmitters, quadrature amplitude modulation (QAM) transmitters, video receivers, and passive optical network (PON) transceivers.
-Fiber optics revenue represented 66% and 72% of EMCORE's total revenues for the three months ended March 31, 2007 and 2006, respectively.
-Fiber optics revenue represented 66% and 71% of EMCORE's total revenues for the six months ended March 31, 2007 and 2006, respectively.
+Government contract revenues for the three months ended December 31, 2006 and 2005 totaled \$0.2 million and \$0.1 million, respectively.
+Fiber optics

-Photovoltaics
+Photovoltaics.

 EMCORE provides advanced compound semiconductor solar cell products and solar panels, which are more resistant to radiation levels in space and convert substantially more power from sunlight than silicon-based solutions.
-EMCORE's Photovoltaics segment designs and manufactures multijunction compound semiconductor solar cells for both commercial and military satellite applications.
+EMCORE's Photovoltaics segment designs and manufactures multi-junction compound semiconductor solar cells for both commercial and military satellite applications.
 Customers for the Photovoltaics segment include Boeing, General Dynamics, the Indian Space Research Organization ("ISRO"), Lockheed Martin, and Space Systems/Loral.